stoneskin

 tim.run() #=> running slowly!

-Below show more complex example of Inheritance and Polymorphism. understand inheritance
+Below is a more complex example of Inheritance and Polymorphism. understand inheritance

 class Animal: